 I don’t have any make-up whatsoever.
 I gave up wearing it long before my son was born and have become accustomed to seeing my face unadorned by cosmetics.
 It did take me a while to feel this way (after years of wearing it), but gradually reducing the amount I used helped.

 I don’t own any cosmetic moisturisers.
-If my skin feels dry I apply some organic coconut oil which I keep in a pot in the bathroom.
+If my skin feels dry I apply some organic coconut oil.

 In the bedroom

 I have so few clothes now, after gradually paring back to just a couple of pairs of leggings, a couple of pairs of shorts, a few tops and jumpers, that everything pretty much fits in one drawer.
 We do have a massive wardrobe that was left in the rental house we currently live in.
-It is empty apart from a few shirts and some plastic storage boxes.
+It is empty apart from a few shirts.
 We could quite easily manage without it.
+Update 2021 I no longer have shorts and only one pair of leggings, plus a pair of trousers and a very small number of tops.

 In the living room

-We left our massive second-hand sofa at our old house and just brought our small fold up futon for guests to sleep on.
+We left our massive secondhand sofa at our old house and just brought our small fold up futon for guests to sleep on.
 It is upstairs in a bedroom.
 We don’t have a ‘lounge’ set-up downstairs.
 The two reception rooms are currently a dining room and my son’s craft room.
+Update 2021 The two reception rooms are now storing all of our possessions in boxes, plus an area designated for items ‘to go’.
+We are preparing to move in the next couple of months.
+The futon is going, as has an armchair and we don’t have anything to sit on upstairs other than cushions!

 What’s on your declutter list?
-Tell us about your minimalism journey below, or over on our Facebook page.
+Tell me about your minimalism journey below.